LamineTou/Lamine-TOURE/README.md

 ## ***Hi there 👋***
+<b>Now I'm in a big holiday :)</b>
-From March 2022 to June 2023, I was a <b>Data Scientist at Oncodesign Precision Medicine</b> in Dijon, France.
-My work consists of implementing and evaluating novel <b>interpretable machine learning approaches</b> to improve the <b>identification of new therapeutic targets</b> for patients resistance to anti-cancer treatment using <b>multi-omics data</b> based on 𝗢𝗻𝗰𝗼𝗦𝗡𝗜𝗣𝗘® 𝗽𝗿𝗼𝗷𝗲𝗰𝘁.
+I was a <b>Data Scientist at Oncodesign Precision Medicine</b> in Dijon, France.
+My work consisted of implementing and evaluating novel <b>interpretable machine learning approaches</b> to improve the <b>identification of new therapeutic targets</b> for patients resistance to anti-cancer treatment using <b>multi-omics data</b> based on 𝗢𝗻𝗰𝗼𝗦𝗡𝗜𝗣𝗘® 𝗽𝗿𝗼𝗷𝗲𝗰𝘁.
 For more details, please check my <b>[LinkedIn profile](https://www.linkedin.com/in/lamine-toure/)</b>.

 I am graduated with a <b>Master's degree in bioinformatics and multi-Omics engineering </b> from the University of Paris-Est Créteil.
 In this course I learned about bioinformatics and its applications in the health field.
 My different trainings have allowed me to have a wide range of knowledge in the field of health and environment as well as an integrative vision of different fields for health (One Health concept).